Skip to main content

 Observation

-I noticed that once n is confirmed to be a product of many small primes, sympy.factorint can decompose it quickly; and since the totient for a product of distinct primes is the product of all (p_i - 1) terms, I needed to collect every factor before computing d = inverse(e, phi) to correctly decrypt c.
+Once n is known to be many small primes, sympy.factorint decomposes it quickly.
+For a product of distinct primes the totient is the product of every (p_i - 1), so collect all the factors before computing d = inverse(e, phi).

 Factor n into its full list of primes (sympy.factorint or factordb).
 Then compute phi(n) as the product of (p_i - 1) over all prime factors, derive d = inverse(e, phi), and decrypt c.